This post lists the top things to do in Boston in May, updated for 2023, including free, nighttime, as well as family-friendly activities and events.

 Highlights include live music, dance, and street performers, arts & crafts vendors, vintage goods for sale, and food from around the globe.

 See the Harvard Square website for all the details.
-Official dates have yet to be announced for May 2022.

 Visit a Free Museum

 If you miss ArtWeek, or just can't get enough art into your life, you are going to love Boston.